 Day 5 Elbe Cruise - Meissen

 This morning we explore Dresden and the Elbe Valley from a captain’s point of view by joining a sightseeing river cruise.
-Starting our round trip from Dresden, we pass beautiful vineyards and impressive Elbe palaces - Albrechtsberg Palace, Lingner Palace, Eckberg Palace and Pillnitz Palace, the Baroque jewel and once the summer residence of the Saxon kings.
+Starting our round trip from Dresden, we sail upstream to Loschwitz, a district of elegant villas, passing city landmarks and three romantic palaces - Albrechtsberg Palace, Eckberg Palace and the Lingner Palace.
 After lunch on board we continue by coach to the historical cradle of Saxony, Meissen.
 Albrechtsburg Castle, built in a late Gothic style between 1471 and 1524, is referred to as the first castle construction in the German-speaking area.
 We then visit Meissen’s most popular tourist attraction, the porcelain museum, where we discover the making of porcelain wares, known all around the world as masterpieces in ‘white gold’.
 We return to our hotel for our last included evening meal.